victorvicto/myMiniCP/userguide/source/exercises.rst

 To do:

-* Add a method `public int fillArray(int [] dest)` in `IntVar.java <https://bitbucket.org/pschaus/minicp/src/HEAD/src/main/java/minicp/engine/core/IntVar.java?at=master>`_ As a consequence this method must be implemented in all the classes implementing this interface.
+* Implement `public int fillArray(int [] dest)` in `IntVar.java <https://bitbucket.org/pschaus/minicp/src/HEAD/src/main/java/minicp/engine/core/IntVar.java?at=master>`_ As a consequence in all the classes implementing the interface.
+You may need to add implementations in other classes such as the domain implementation.
-* Implement unit tests in `IntVarTest.java <https://bitbucket.org/pschaus/minicp/src/HEAD/src/test/java/minicp/engine/core/IntVarTest.java?at=master>`_, `IntVarViewMulTest.java <https://bitbucket.org/pschaus/minicp/src/HEAD/src/test/java/minicp/engine/core/IntVarViewMulTest.java?at=master>`_, `IntVarViewOppositeTest.java <https://bitbucket.org/pschaus/minicp/src/HEAD/src/test/java/minicp/engine/core/IntVarViewOppositeTest.java?at=master>`_ to verify that your implementation is correct.
+* Check that your implementation passes the tests `IntVarTest.java <https://bitbucket.org/pschaus/minicp/src/HEAD/src/test/java/minicp/engine/core/IntVarTest.java?at=master>`_ add also add more tests.

 Implement a Custom Search